jingshiliu/CSS-Practices/README.md

 # CSS-Practices

-This Repository is dedicated to the simple webpages that I created or cloned from the internet.
+This Repository is dedicated to the webpages that I created or cloned from the internet.

 Practices only consist HTML and pure CSS files.